 With a page size of more than 300 KB and more than 20 HTTP requests, the home page loaded in just 0.9 seconds using the free version of GeneratePress.

-Even with premium version activated, the page loaded in just 1.2 seconds, which is quite amazing.
+Even with the premium version activated, the page loaded in just 1.2 seconds, which is quite amazing.

 GeneratePress Elements or Blocks is a premium feature but it is worth mentioning since it is so powerful and you can achieve practically anything on your website using elements without any coding skills.